-Today's trenching ceremonies are highly personal memorials, as varied as the land.
-Families often choose to add their own touches to the trenching service, forming shallow trenches in the shape of the deceased's initials, a heart or a short message before scattering the ashes inside and covering it with soil.
+Today's trenching ceremonies are highly personal memorials.
+Families often choose to add their own touches to the trenching service, forming shallow trenches in the shape of the deceased's initials, a heart, or a short message before scattering the ashes inside and covering it with soil.
 They might display a keepsake or biodegradable urn during the service, before the ashes are put in the trench.

-While many people choose to scatter cremated remains or bury them in the earth, many prefer to incorporate the ashes lightly into the soil.
-This way, the ashes may contribute to the environment by providing nutrients for flowers and other plants.
-This process is known as raking.
+The process of raking ashes is to incorporate the ashes lightly into the soil, to contribute to the environment by providing nutrients for flowers and other plants.

 History of Raking

 Archeological excavations reveal that while ancient civilizations buried complete urns, they also sometimes incorporated the ashes back into the soil.
 Far back in history, cremation rites and rituals varied markedly from one province or settlement to another.

 Raking provided a way to return the loved one's remains to the earth for all eternity.
 Raking may have been especially important to more nomadic groups, where deeper pit burials were unwarranted and carrying ashes would have proven too cumbersome.

 Modern Raking Ceremonies